badlydrawnrob/badlydrawnrob.github.io/README.md

 ### Videos

+> Github has a [file size limit](https://github.com/orgs/community/discussions/49949) for files

-There's an issue loading videos [when using Git LFS](https://stackoverflow.com/a/68627864) so use that fix or just use YouTube/Vimeo to host.
+You can use Git LFS for larger files, but there's an [issue loading videos](https://stackoverflow.com/a/68627864) so use the link's fix or just use YouTube/Vimeo to host.

 ### Stop using Marked2 app